pognetwork/catjam/sites/wallet/README.md

 ### Sending transactions

 Now comes he fun part.
-When the user wants to create a new transaction, we have to intereact with the rest of the network.
+When the user wants to create a new transaction, we have to interact with the rest of the network.

-Here, we connect using a gRPC API to any node in the network - remember: we're never transmiting sensitive information to anyone - which will help us query the blockchain ("database") and send new transactions.
+Here, we connect using a gRPC API to any node in the network - remember: we're never transmitting sensitive information to anyone - which will help us query the blockchain ("database") and send new transactions.

-Using this API, we request the required data to generat a new block (e.g account height).
+Using this API, we request the required data to generate a new block (e.g account height).
 Using this, we create a new block (using the pog protocol buffer schema) and cryptographically sign it with our private key.

-This block is then transmited to the node we're connected to which inturn will forward it to the rest of the network, which will then verify it and include it in your account chain.
+This block is then transmitted to the node we're connected to which inturn will forward it to the rest of the network, which will then verify it and include it in your account chain.